clevelandmusicco/open-source-pedals/hothouse/README.md

 The main PCB is designed for a mix of through-hole and surface-mount components, while the two daughterboards use only through-hole components.
 The three PCBs are connected by 6-pin ribbon cables.
 Refer to [the commercial product build docs](https://github.com/clevelandmusicco/HothouseExamples/wiki/Cleveland-Music-Co.-Hothouse-DIY-Digital-Signal-Processing-Pedal-Kit-Build-Guide-(Stereo-Version)) for more information.

 All commercial branding has been removed from the PCBs in this repository.

+### eagle Directory

+For each of the three boards, you will find three files:

+* An Eagle schematic (`.sch`)
+* An Eagle board (`.brd`)
+* An Eagle library (`.lbr`) for the devices and footprints specific to the board

+All the files were created with Eagle 9.6.2 "free".
+Having separate files for each board provides flexibility; not everyone will want to modify or fab all three PCBs.

+### fabrication Directory

+There is a zip of the gerber files for each board following the same naming convention as the `eagle` directory.
+A `BOM.xls` and `CPL.xls` is provided for use with `hothouse-no-branding.zip`.
+You'll also find a DIY drill template for those wanting to drill their own 125B enclosures.

 ## Resources